Effective Date: July 16, 2026

 1. Introduction

-Ideas for Change (the "Program") is operated by Change.org, PBC ("Change.org", "we", "us").
-The Program invites participants to share and vote on ideas concerning civic issues.
-By accessing or using the Program site, you ("you" or "participant") agree to these Terms of Use and Privacy Notice.
+The Programs invite participants to share and vote on ideas concerning civic issues.
+By accessing or using the Program sites, you ("you" or "participant") agree to these Terms of Use and Privacy Notice.
+For the avoidance of doubt, these terms do not apply to People's Bill of Rights 250 (https://peoplesbillofrights250.org), which is a separate website not operated by Change.org.

-This Program processes limited personal data (defined below) solely to operate core features, maintain security, improve reliability, promote civic engagement, and conduct research/analysis related to the Program.
+The Programs process limited personal data (defined below) solely to operate core features, maintain security, improve reliability, promote civic engagement, and conduct research/analysis related to the Programs.
 We use service providers to host the site, store data, secure sessions, and measure usage, as detailed below.

 Browser/Device-Based Participation.
 Participation is tied to a browser-specific identifier stored via cookies/local storage.
 You must use the same browser and device (with cookies enabled) to continue participating.
-Any identifying information (e.g. name, email, postal address) you submit cannot be used to recover access or merge participation across browsers/devices.
+Any identifying information (e.g. name, email, ZIP code, political affiliation) you submit, where collected, cannot be used to recover access or merge participation across browsers/devices.
 If you use a shared device, other users of that device may be able to continue your session until cookies are cleared.
 Use a private device if possible.

 3. Acceptable Use

-Public Nature of Content: All statements and votes you submit may be publicly visible along with your name and may be viewed by other participants, Change.org staff, and civic partners.
-You may choose to post a statement anonymously; if you do, we won't show your name next to that statement.
+Public Nature of Content: All ideas and votes you submit may be publicly visible along with your name (where collected) and state, which we derive from the ZIP code you provide, and may be viewed by other participants, Change.org staff, and civic partners.
+You may choose to post an idea anonymously; if you do, we won't show your name next to that idea.
 Your submissions are not confidential; do not include personal information about yourself or others that you do not wish to be public.
 Do not include home addresses, school names, or contact details in any submission.
 You may not submit content that includes other people's personal data (e.g., names, phone numbers) without their consent.
 You are responsible for maintaining control of your device/browser.
 If others use your browser/device, we may attribute their actions to you until cookies are cleared.

 4. User Submissions and License

-You retain ownership of the content you submit, but you grant Change.org a worldwide, perpetual, royalty-free, irrevocable, license to host, copy, publicly display, and create derivative works from your submissions for purposes related to civic engagement, research, and reporting.
+You retain ownership of the content you submit, but you grant Change.org a worldwide, perpetual, royalty-free, irrevocable, license to host, copy, publicly display, and create derivative works from your submissions for purposes related to civic engagement, research, reporting, and marketing.
 This license is non‑exclusive, and you retain moral rights where applicable.
 We may aggregate and anonymize submissions and share them with third parties, including municipal authorities, for evaluation and public reporting.
+We may also make deliberation data available to research partners for noncommercial research purposes.

 5. Disclaimer of Affiliation

-This Program is facilitated by Change.org.
-It may not necessarily be endorsed by or affiliated with any city government.
-References to a city name indicate geographic focus, not necessarily an official partnership.
+These Programs are facilitated by Change.org.
+They may not necessarily be endorsed by or affiliated with any city, state, or federal government or government body.
+References to a city, state, or country name indicate geographic focus, not necessarily an official partnership.

 6. Privacy Notice